-48. General Education in a Free Society (Cambridge: Harvard University Press, 1955), p.
+^{48.} General Education in a Free Society (Cambridge: Harvard University Press, 1955), p.
 246-47.

-49. Mark VanDoren, Liberal Education (Boston: Beacon Hill Press, 1959), p.
+^{49.} Mark VanDoren, Liberal Education (Boston: Beacon Hill Press.
+1959), p.
 177-78.

-50. Pegis, op. cit., p.
+^{50.} Pegis, op. cit., p.
 227.

-edge in the learner.
-"The teacher, then, must share in the Wisdom which is from the beginning and after which all things that are have been made."
-51 Because of its affinity with the Divine, teaching is a most noble profession.
+sledge in-the learner.
+"The teacher, then, must share in j. the Wisdom which is from the beginning and after which all things that are have been made."51 Because of its affinity with the Divine, teaching is a most noble profession.
 "If the teacher is a coadjutor of God in the training and development of souls, then all other human work pales into insignificance."
 52

-Because of the sublime dignity of his calling teachers are obliged to "be imitators of the only Divine Master, Jesus Christ," 53 as Pope Pius XII has warned.
+Because of the sublime dignity of his calling teachers are obliged to "be imitators of the only Divine Master, Jesus Christ," 55 as Pope Pius XII has warned.
 As one author has stated: Christian teachers "should conceive unto themselves Christ, their prototype, the great teacher."
 54

-As we have seen St. Thomas points out that God alone teaches interiorly and principally by implanting in the learner the light of reason by which self-evident principles become evident.
+As we have seen St. Thomas points out that God alone teaches interiorly and principally by implanting in the learner the light of reason by which self-evident principles '.become evident.
 But "man is said to teach the truth, although he declares it exteriorly, while God teaches interiorly."
 55 Thus there is an intimate relationship between God and the human teacher.
-The God-given intellect of the learner is strengthening the intellect of the learner "inasmuch as he proposes to the disciple the order of principles to conclusions, by reason of his not having sufficient collating power to be able to draw the conclusions from the principles."
-56 Herein is evident the dignity and sacral character of the "teaching triangle," as it were.
+The God-given intellect of ; the learner is strengthening the intellect of the learner is masmuch as he proposes to the disciple the order of principles to conclusions, by reason of his not having sufficient collating power to be able to draw the conclu-